etna9088/college_cost_vs_earnings/README.md

 ## Project Description:

 This data analysis project investigates the relationship between college costs and graduates’ median earnings 10 years after enrollment.
 Using the U.S. Department of Education's College Scorecard dataset, I performed a linear regression to model how the average cost of attendance predicts future earnings.
 The analysis revealed a statistically significant positive relationship, suggesting that higher college costs are associated with higher graduate earnings.
-However, the model's R^{2} value of 34.4% indicates that other factors significantly influence a graduate's earning potential.
+However, the model's R-squared value of 34.4% indicates that other factors significantly influence a graduate's earning potential.
 Key visualizations include a scatter plot of college cost versus median earnings and a violin plot comparing earnings across different institution types.

 ## Key Findings and Results: